Topics Map > UWGB Help Desk > Handheld Device

 - Tap the

-connection settings: Any certificates should be set as unspecified or none.
+: Any certificates should be set as unspecified or none.
 EAP method is PEAP.
 Phase 2 authentication is None.
 Identity is your campus email address.
 Anonymous identity should be left blank.
 Enter your campus password.
-No advanced settings need to be changed.
-Tap Connect.
+Tap Connect. connection settings

 - It will then go back to the screen showing available wireless networks.
 It should say Connected right below